ryardley/indexr/README.md

   Options:

     -h, --help                       output usage information
     -V, --version                    output the version number
     -e --ext <string>                Remove this extension from imports.
     -o --out <filename>              The name of the output file.
     -d --direct-import               Directly import files as opposed to folders.
     -m --modules <string>            Glob string that determine which folders hold modules.
+    -i --modules-ignore <string>     Glob string that determine which folders hold modules.
     -5 --es5                         Use ES5 template for index output.
     -n --named-exports               Use named exports instead of arrays.
     -s --submodules <string>         Glob string that determine which folders are modules.
+    -g --submodules-ignore <string>  Glob string that determine which submodules are ignored.
     -w --watch [string]              Files to watch as a glob string.

 ```

 ### Examples